 Basic Information Regarding Online Gambling

-Primarily, the Department of Justice relies upon the Wire Wager Act as its basis for claiming that Internet gambling is illegal.
-This law does appear to criminalize some forms of online gambling, however its scope has been limited by the appellate courts to apply only to sports betting operations, and not to other forms of casino gambling or poker.
+Federal authorities rely upon the Wire Wager Act as the basis for asserting that Internet gambling is illegal.
+This law does prohibit betting on sporting events, or other contests, using “wire” systems (including telephones or the Internet).
+Both the courts and the Office of the U.S. Attorney General have confirmed the limited scope of the statute.
 Various other federal laws may apply to certain online gambling activities, such as the Illegal Gambling Business Act, the Wagering Paraphernalia Act, and the Travel Act, however, their applicability depends substantially on the type of gaming activity, as well as the state law where the activity is occurring.
-Moreover, other forms of gaming-related entertainment may be exempted from traditional gambling laws, such as skill gaming, tournaments, sweepstakes, and contests.
-However, those activities implicate still other laws, primarily at the state level.
-Accordingly, at least as far as federal law is concerned, the operation of online sports betting websites is clearly illegal, while the legality of websites focusing on other forms of gaming activity is, to date, unsettled.
+Moreover, other forms of gaming-related entertainment may be exempted from traditional gambling laws, such as skill gaming, tournaments, sweepstakes, fantasy sports, and contests.
+However, those activities implicate other potential regulations, primarily at the state level.
+Accordingly, at least as far as federal law is concerned, the operation of U.S. facing online sports betting websites is illegal, while the legality of websites focusing on other forms of gaming activity is less clear.

-On October 13, 2006, President Bush signed the Unlawful Internet Gambling Enforcement Act (UIGEA), which restricts the acceptance of certain financial transactions pertaining to illegal online gambling, and imposes requirements on banks and other financial service providers to identify and block illegal financial transactions.
-The full meaning and scope of UIGEA is uncertain, at this point, since the courts are just beginning to interpret the law.
-The Administrative Regulations promulgated by the Treasury Department have little ‘teeth’ and provide opportunity for certain ‘legal’ online gaming operations to continue using U.S. financial institutions to process their transactions.
-Based on the plain language of the Act, only financial transactions relating to wagers that are illegal where they are made are prohibited by the Act.
-That requires one to evaluate the current state of gambling law in the location where the betting transaction is initiated.
+On October 13, 2006, former President Bush signed the Unlawful Internet Gambling Enforcement Act (UIGEA), which restricts the acceptance of certain financial transactions pertaining to illegal online gambling, and imposes requirements on banks and other financial service providers to identify and block illegal financial transactions.
+The scope of the UIGEA remains largely untested in the courts, despite the fact that the law has been around for over a decade.
+The administrative regulations promulgated by the Treasury Department provide the opportunity for certain online gaming operations to continue using U.S. financial institutions to process their transactions, if supported by a “reasoned legal opinion”.
+Based on the plain language of the UIGEA, only financial transactions relating to wagers that are illegal where they are made are prohibited by the law.
+That requires an evaluation of the current state of gambling law in the location where the betting transaction is initiated.
 Accordingly, some gambling-related financial transactions may be illegal under UIGEA, while others may not.

-To further complicate matters, some individual states have passed their own online gambling and skill gaming laws, addressing a variety of gaming-related activities.
-Most statutes focus on prohibiting the operation of an online gambling business, while a few also prohibit the act of placing a bet online, in the particular state.
+Aside from federal law, some individual states have passed their own online gambling and skill gaming laws.
+Most statutes focus on prohibiting the operation of an online gambling business, while a few also prohibit the act of placing a bet online.
 Very few prosecutions have occurred under state law, and thus the validity and constitutionality of these statutes have not been tested in the courts, as applied to website operations.
-A viable argument can be made that all Internet gambling prohibitions at the state level are unconstitutional under the Commerce Clause of the United States Constitution, since they seek to regulate activity at the state level, which should only be addressed by the federal government, on a national level.
-Regardless of the ultimate viability of these statutes, more and more states are adopting these laws, resulting in an increasingly complex state of affairs relating to online gambling legality.
-Some forms of Internet gambling may, therefore, be legal in some states while completely prohibited or criminalized in others.
-Since some federal laws like the Illegal Gambling Business Act and UIGEA rely on the legality of gambling at the state level, any attempt to determine the legality of a particular online gambling operation in the United States can result in endless circular evaluation and analysis, often resulting in little actual clarity.
-However, it should be stressed that very few – if any – online gambling businesses actually operate in the United States, given the Department of Justice’s unequivocal position that all forms of online gambling businesses are illegal in the United States.
-Instead, these operations locate in a handful of offshore jurisdictions, whose governments have decided to legalize and license Internet gambling businesses as a method of tax revenue generation and economic stimulus.
-Often, Internet gambling businesses will locate in nations like Malta, Guernsey, Alderney, Isle of Man, Gibraltar, or Curacao.
-The United Kingdom has passed legislation authorizing the issuance of “remote gaming licenses.”
-Although no licenses have yet issued, this decision represents the first of its kind for a large, industrialized nation to embrace the online gambling industry.
+Some states have also specifically legalized online gambling, within the state’s boarders.
+Other states have legalized fantasy sports betting, while still others have prohibited such activity.
+With more and more states passing laws directed to online gaming activity, the result has been an increasingly complex state of affairs.
+Some forms of Internet gambling may, for example, be legal in certain states while completely prohibited or criminalized in others.
+Since some federal laws like the Illegal Gambling Business Act and UIGEA rely on the legality of gambling activity at the state level, any attempt to determine the legality of a particular online gambling operation in the United States can result in complex evaluation and analysis.
+However, it should be stressed that very few unlicensed online gambling businesses actually operate in the United States, given the Department of Justice’s unequivocal position that all forms of unlicensed online gambling businesses are illegal in this country.
+Instead, these operations tend to be located in a handful of offshore jurisdictions, whose governments have decided to legalize and license Internet gambling businesses as a method of tax revenue generation and economic stimulus.
+Often, Internet gambling businesses will locate in nations like Malta, Costa Rica, Isle of Man, Gibraltar, or Curacao.
+The United Kingdom and various EU countries have also passed online gaming legislation.

 A more difficult question is presented when the online gaming activity eliminates (or reduces) one of the required elements of gambling; i.e., “prize,” “chance,” or “consideration.”
-So-called ‘free’ sites and sweepstakes focus on eliminating “consideration;” skill games, contests and tournaments focus on eliminating “chance;” and virtual games providing in-game awards focus on eliminating “prize.”
+So-called ‘free’ sites and sweepstakes focus on eliminating “consideration;” skill games, contests (including fantasy sports games) focus on eliminating “chance;” and social games providing only in-game rewards focus on eliminating “prize.”
+Penny auction sites eliminate the concept of wagering, altogether, instead allowing participants to bid on prizes.
 Each of these business models must be evaluated separately, to determine whether they are impacted by potential state or federal gaming restrictions.

-Service providers such as advertisers, payment processors, hosts and website developers have also been targeted under online gaming laws.
-Some service providers have been criminally prosecuted, like NeTeller and eGold, while advertisers like Google, MSN and Yahoo! have paid millions of dollars in fines, as a result of their involvement with online gambling sites.
+Service providers such as advertisers, payment processors, hosts and website developers have also been targeted for violating certain online gaming prohibitions.
+Some financial service providers have been criminally prosecuted, like NeTeller and eGold, while media outlets like Google, MSN, and Yahoo! have paid millions of dollars in fines, as a result of their involvement with online gambling sites.
+Even software developers have been prosecuted where their programs have been used for real money gambling.
 Accordingly, any involvement with online gambling activity comes with some degree of legal risk.

-United States law enforcement authorities, at both the state and federal levels, have increased enforcement of criminal and civil forfeiture laws law against those openly violating this country’s online gambling laws.
-Both U.S. citizens and foreigners – passing through the United States while traveling – have been arrested in this recent crackdown.
-For example, individuals associated with BetOnSports.com, a major sports betting website, were prosecuted and pled guilty so serious federal gambling offenses.
+United States law enforcement authorities, at both the state and federal levels, have increased enforcement of criminal and civil forfeiture laws, over the years, against those openly violating this country’s online gambling laws.
+Both U.S. citizens and foreigners – passing through the United States while traveling – have been arrested in these crackdowns.
+For example, individuals associated with BetOnSports.com, a major sports betting website, were prosecuted and pled guilty to serious federal gambling offenses.
 Similar prosecutions have occurred in Florida, New York and Louisiana.
-In December, 2008, the largest foreign owner Party Gaming, d/b/a partypoker.com, voluntarily appeared in this country to plead guilty to violating the federal Wire Wager Act, and agreed to forfeit $300 million dollars, relating to the company’s activity before it discontinued accepting U.S. players.
-As noted above, the prosecutions have not been limited to actual website operators, but have also included hosts, website designers, advertisers, and billing processors such as Neteller.® While the outcome of these prosecutions is uncertain, it appears that the United States remains entrenched in its prohibitionist stance with regard to online gambling for the time being.
-Several attempts to regulate and/or license Internet gambling in the United States, and its territories, have failed due to the heavy-handed approach of the Department of Justice, which has asserted that any such effort would violate existing federal law.
-While legalization/regulation of Internet gambling seems inevitable at some time in the future, the United States may maintain its anti-Internet gambling stance for years to come.
+In December, 2008, the owner of one of the largest poker sites; Party Gaming, d/b/a partypoker.com, voluntarily appeared in this country to plead guilty to violating the federal Wire Wager Act, and agreed to forfeit $300 million dollars, relating to the company’s activity before it discontinued accepting U.S. players.
+As noted above, the prosecutions have not been limited to actual website operators, but have also included hosts, website designers, advertisers, and billing processors.